tel: +48 888 99 98 98

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-In addition to immense strength, neodymium magnets have the following advantages:
+In addition to immense power, neodymium magnets have the following advantages:

-• They do not lose strength over time.
-After about 10 years, their power decreases by only ~1% (theoretically),
+• They do not lose their strength (of the magnet).
+After about 10 years, their strength decreases by only ~1% (theoretically),

-• They are exceptionally resistant to demagnetization caused by an external magnetic field,
+• They protect against demagnetization caused by external magnetic field very well,

-• Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,
+• In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

 • They have very high magnetic induction on the surface of the magnet,

-• Due to the option of accurate forming or adaptation to individual needs – neodymium magnets can be produced in various forms and dimensions, which enhances their versatility in applications.
+• Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in a wide range of shapes and sizes, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

 • They are prone to breaking as they are extremely fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,
+If the magnets are exposed to impacts, it is suggested using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,

-• High temperatures can reduce the power of neodymium magnets.
-Typically, after heating above 80°C, most of them experience a permanent loss in strength (although it is dependent on the shape and size).
+• High temperatures can reduce the strength of neodymium magnets.
+Typically, after heating above 80°C, most of them experience a permanent reduction in strength (although it is dependent on the shape and size).
 To prevent this, we offer special magnets marked with the symbol [AH], which are highly resistant to high temperatures.
 They can operate even at temperatures up to 230°C, making them an ideal solution for applications requiring high-temperature operation,

-• Magnets exposed to a humid environment can corrode.
-Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,
+• Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

 Caution with Neodymium Magnets